-So here are the nine biggest fines in NBA history handed down by either former commissioner David Stern, or current commissioner Adam Silver, that would definitely take most of us a lifetime to pay off:
+So here are the 10 biggest fines in NBA history handed down by either former commissioner David Stern, or current commissioner Adam Silver, that would definitely take most of us a lifetime to pay off:

 9. Mark Cuban, Dallas Mavericks Owner (2002)